Hire in Egypt

 The official language of Egypt is Literary Arabic.
 The majority of spoken languages are Egyptian Arabic (spoken by 68% of the population) and Sa’idi Arabic (spoken by 29% of the population).
 Other minority languages include Eastern Egyptian Arabic, Sudanese Arabic, Domari, Nobiin and Beja.

-Egypt HR at a Glance
+Egyptian Human Resources at a Glance

 The main statutes and regulations governing employment in Egypt are: